Benjamainlouis/Azure-SOC/README.md

 This project really helped me step into the mindset of a network and security engineer.
 It gave me the opportunity to observe how real-world threats might target my environment.
 If this had been a live production system, the data gathered would be valuable for reviewing and adjusting security policies to better defend against similar attacks in the future.

-Bellow is a video deminstration of this lab
+Bellow is a video demonstration of this lab created by me:

 https://youtu.be/9aiXfF2uxRk